IXIIIK/IXIIIK/README.md

 ---
 ### :man_technologist: About Me :

-- 👨‍🎓: My education: Hexlet.
+- 👨‍🎓: My education: Hexlet
 - 📫: My mail: ilya@sinits.in

 ### ⚒️: Langueges and tools: